Tapioca or Sago Khitcheri Or Pulao 1

 Cooking time: 20 minutes (excluding soaking time).

 Serves 2 for a meal and 4 for a snack.

 Note from Reeta Kumar*: You can add 1-2 medium potatoes to this khitchri.
 Boil, cool, peel and dice into small cubes.
+You can add a cup of frozen or boiled peas.
 Add at step 8, just after adding cumin and curry leaves.

 2 cups saboodana (sago/tapioca pearls*), large grained